Monar/bem-names/README.md

 ### Other projects

 There are many great generators of BEM-like class names.
-But neither of them can be applied as such generic generator covering various conventions.
-Below are few  project I've tested.
+But none of them can be used as a generic generator covering various conventions.
+Below are several projects I've tested.

 * **[bem-classname](https://www.npmjs.com/package/bem-classname)** Very basic
 generator covering single convention.